 Our boarders don’t have tablets or mobile phones at the weekends, so they are not glued to technology.
 They are being children – playing, being creative and exploring with their friends.

 How old are the youngest boarders?

 Children are welcome to board at Sandroyd from the age of 7 when they join year 3.
-However, we tend to have more boarders as we go up through the school and currently all of our year 7 and 8 boarders are expected to board at Sandroyd.
+However, we tend to have more boarders as we go up through the school.

 What is an “All-In-Weekend”?

 Most terms there are two “All-In Weekends”.
-The first weekend of term is always an “All-In Weekend”.
-All full boarders are expected to remain in school and enjoy the wide range of activities on offer.
+The first weekend of the term is always an “All-In Weekend”.
+All of Year 7 and 8, as well as any full boarders, are expected to remain in school and enjoy the wide range of activities on offer.

 What is an “Exeat” weekend?

 Exeat weekends are when the school closes for the weekend.
 All pupils need to leave the school during half terms and exeat weekends.
 We tend to have two exeat weekends a term.
 Exeat dates are published a year in advance in the termly calendar and on the website.
 We have escorted travel services to London Waterloo, London Heathrow and Devon every half term, beginning and end of term as well exeat weekends.
 The School Office is happy to arrange this for you.